 UC also gives extra payments, called ‘elements’, for people in certain situations.
 You may get the following elements:

 The child element

 You may get this if you are responsible for a child who lives with you.
 This generally means a child aged under 16.
-In some cases, it could mean a young person aged 16 to 19 who is in full-time education or doing certain training.
-Extra money is added for any child or young person who has a disability.
-You can only get this element for up to 2 children.
+In some cases, it could mean a young person under the age of 20 who is in full-time education or doing certain training.
+You can only get this element for up to 2 children born on or after 6 April 2017, unless special exceptions apply.
+Extra money is added if the child or young person has a disability, no matter how many children you have.

 The childcare element